the-turing-way/the-turing-way/book/website/foreword/governance.md

 Strategic decisions and significant changes in the project, such as leadership, recruitment, goals, governance and funding.
 As of 2024, the constitutional level decision-making sits with the project leads, Kirstie Whitaker and Malvika Sharan.
-Their aspiration is to move decision-making power to the community through process development through which more community representation, perspectives and inputs can be brought at this level.
+Their aspiration is to move decision-making power to the community through process development through which more community representation, perspectives and inputs can be brought to this level.
 Ideally, the chairs/representatives/leads of Working Groups will join this level in the near future.

 In the future, we hope that we can work with the community to further design roles such as for community representatives to advise and build stronger accountability for decisions made at this level.